 What is hypoglycemia?

 Hypoglycemia is the term for low blood glucose (sugar).
-Glucose is produced from the food you eat, and is the “fuel” that your brain and body need to function properly.
+Glucose is produced from the food you eat and from the liver that stores a form of glucose, called glycogen, and is the “fuel” that your brain and body need to function properly.
+Patients with severe hypoglycemia may experience unconsciousness, or seizures due to low blood sugar.
 Severe hypoglycemia can be dangerous and must be treated promptly.

 What is the link between diabetes and hypoglycemia?